yasirshah-analyst/grade8-hidden-problem-analysis/Readme.md

 ## 🔎 The Investigation — 8 SQL Queries

 Each query either confirms or rules out a possible explanation, narrowing the search step by step.
-All percentage calculations use `100.0 *` (not `100 *`) to avoid PostgreSQL's integer-division truncation bug.

 ### Query 1 — How healthy is overall school performance?
 ```sql